kazukikaneoka/webscrapy/README.md

 # webscrapy

-A web scraping tool to extract and collect data from website
+A web scraping tool to extract and collect data from a website

 ## Installing & Uninstalling Dependencies Using Virtualenv